Galway county football team: 2014–present: Management of former players, Walsh and Joyce

+Pádraic Joyce Era

 Pádraic Joyce replaced his former teammate Walsh as manager in 2019, with his stated aim being to win an All-Ireland SFC.
-Galway qualified for the 2020 Connacht SFC final against Mayo without playing any games.
+During the 2020 season, Galway qualified for the Connacht SFC final against Mayo without playing any games.
 The team's quarter-final against New York and its semi-final against Sligo could not be played due to the impact of the COVID-19 pandemic on Gaelic games.
 Galway had previously qualified for Connacht SFC finals without playing any games (between 1933–1940, when all Connacht SFC finals were between Galway and Mayo, and also in 1965, Galway received a bye to the Connacht SFC final).
 Galway lost to Mayo by one point in the 2020 Connacht SFC final.
 No All-Ireland SFC qualifiers were held in 2020, also due to the pandemic.

+2021

-In the 2021 Connacht SFC, Galway defeated Roscommon in the semi-final, in what was Joyce's first championship win as manager.
+During the 2021 season, Galway defeated Roscommon in the Connacht SFC semi-final, in what was Joyce's first championship win as manager.
 But Galway lost to Mayo in the final, despite having a five-point lead at half-time.

+2022

-Galway won the 2022 Connacht SFC, defeating Roscommon in the final and qualifying for a 2022 All-Ireland SFC quarter-final game against Armagh.
+During the 2022 season, Galway won the Connacht SFC, defeating Roscommon in the final and qualifying for a 2022 All-Ireland SFC quarter-final game against Armagh.
 After a game which included a brawl and attempted eye-gouging of Damien Comer at the end of normal time, Galway defeated Armagh 4–1 on penalties.
 Galway advanced to an All-Ireland SFC semi-final, in which its opponent was Derry.
 Galway defeated Derry in the All-Ireland SFC semi-final and qualified for an All-Ireland SFC final for the first time since 2001, following a game which sparked controversy when the GAA's Hawk-Eye score detection system erroneously deemed Shane Walsh's free kick before half time wide, despite replays showing it was between the posts.
 The error was rectified before the second half commenced and the score was registered.
 The GAA later confirmed that Hawk-Eye would not be in use for the second semi-final game and that a full review would be launched.
 Galway lost the All-Ireland SFC final against Kerry on 24 July 2022.

+2023

+During the 2023 season, Galway defeated Sligo in the Connacht SFC final, but lost to Armagh in the All-Ireland SFC group stage and advanced to the preliminary quarter-final against Mayo, in which they lost by a single point, bowing out of the 2023 championship.